Jamlio/PrayLab/README.md

 - Connect a monitor or TV to your server or device.
 (We recommend Kiosk mode browser on Android tv's, or use a Tv stick)
 - Open PrayLab in full-screen.
-- Control settings remotely from any device.
+- Control settings remotely from any device in the [Control Panel](https://yourdomain.com/control.php).

 ---